caqtdm/caqtdm/caQtDM_docs/source/caQtDM_Manual.rst

    the display some EPICS channels have to be defined.
 This can be done by running a softIoc shell called with run-epics also provided in the test directory.
-#. in case you have qwt 6.1 you will have to use in
+#. in case you have qwt 6.1 or greater you will have to use in
    caQtDM_QtControls/src the files qwt_thermo_marker_61.
    (*instead of qwt_thermo_marker*)
-#. in case you already use Qt5.1 with qwt6.1 the building should also be
+#. in case you already use Qt5 or Qt6 with qwt6.2 the building should also be
    straight forward.
 #.
-Instructions for compiling caQtDM on Windows Requirements:
+Instructions for compiling caQtDM on Windows/Linux/Mac Requirements:

+Min:
-   -  Qt 4.8.2
+   -  Qt 4.8.5
    -  Qwt 6.0.1
-   -  EPICS 3.12.2
+   -  EPICS 3.14.12
    -  MS Visual Studio 2010
+   -  Wix 3.0

+Max:
+   -  Qt 6.5.2
+   -  Qwt 6.2.0
+   -  EPICS 7.0.7
+   -  MS Visual Studio 2019
-   -  Wix 3.0.5419.0
+   -  Wix 3.11

    With ``caQtDM_Env.bat`` you can configure your system.
 All settings which are needed will be taken from here.